-Be mature, self-directed, and show high levels of motivation, responsibility and reliability by maintaining a C average in all their core academic courses.
+Be mature, self-directed, and show high levels of motivation, responsibility, and reliability by maintaining a C average in all their core academic courses.

-Students who are not in good academic standing and receive a grade below a C will be assigned to courses that will support improved academic achievement such as study skills.
+Students who are not in good academic standing and receive a grade below a C may be assigned to courses that will support improved academic achievement such as study skills.
 If a student’s academic performance improves by the end of the trimester, the student may be able to select from available electives.